wavemaker/docs/learn/on-premise/wme-launching-instances-in-aws.md

           ```
           mkdir /data
           ```
-      -  use the following command to mount the volume at the directory
+      -  Use the following command to mount the volume at the directory
            ```
            mount /dev/block-device-name   /directory
            ```
            <br/><br/>
            [![](/learn/assets/wme-setup/wme-setup-in-aws/mounting-external-instance-storage.jpg)](/learn/assets/wme-setup/mounting-external-instance-storage.jpg)
       - To mount an attached EBS volume on every system reboot, add an entry for the device to the /etc/fstab file.
-      - take UUID of disks for identification by using the command
+      - Take UUID of disks for identification by using the command
           ```
           blkid
           ```
-      - entry the UUID of the disks in fstab.use the following format
+      - Entry the UUID of the disks in fstab.use the following format
      ```
     UUID=your-block-device-UUID      mount-directory     filesystem     defaults ,nofail  0  2
      ```